Getting on the housing ladder is a huge life achievement — it’s such a huge achievement because it can go hand-in-hand with a pretty big price tag.

 You can then set up an automated deposit so that every time you get paid, a small proportion of that gets placed into your deposit fund without you having to lift a finger.
 This takes the pressure off of you to remember to deposit money each month, and it’s a great way to make sure your balance continues to grow over time.

-Stacks: Simple, customizable sub accounts that help you categorize and visualize your savings, and track your progress towards your financial goals–like saving for a house.
-You can even add recurring payments to your Stacks.
+With Stacks — simple, customizable sub-accounts — you can categorize and visualize your money, and track your progress toward your financial goals, like saving for a house.
+You can even add recurring transfers to your Stacks.
 Start a Stack for your dream home today. 🏠

 If you have a bigger appetite for risk, you might want to consider using an investment account to grow your house down payment.